-In this article present five hierarchically related models, of which the last two include social identity effects.
+In this article, we present five hierarchically related models, of which the last two include social identity effects.
 We do this to introduce not only our implementation of social identity, but also other model features and variables we believe may have interesting effects alongside identity.
 In section 2 we discuss our methods, including their components (Sec.
 2.1), the model variants (Sec.
 2.2), and our variables of interest (Sec.
 2.3).
 In section 3 we present evidence that the presence of identity drives polarization, along with some preliminary results involving other variables.
 In section 4 we interpret these data and present plans for future work with these models.

 2 Methods (Code And Data Are Available [18])